lukeevangraham/RB-Community/README.md

 **Body:** Here is where your content goes!
 Use "RB Community" instead of RBCC.

 **Image:** You can upload a new image or link to one already uploaded.
-1170 x 500 pixels.
+Images from unsplash.com are great  1170 x 500 pixels.
 Please use photos without text.

 **Ministry:** Select the ministry sponsoring the entry (if no check box exists contact Luke)